 These two collections are excellent introductions to the varied and fascinating ways in which today’s poets interpret the natural world.
 They include verse from a striking variety of writers, including Sandra Alcosser, Wendell Berry, Amy Clampitt, Judith Ortiz Cofer, Rita Dove, Robert Hass, Stanley Kunitz, Denise Levertov, W. S. Merwin, and Pattiann Rogers.

-The Shipping News, by E. Annie Proulx
+‘The Shipping News’ by E. Annie Proulx

 Set in Newfoundland “on the most utterly desolate coast of the world,” this 1993 National Book Award and 1994 Pulitzer Prize winner is an extraordinary exploration of both nature and culture, covering issues ranging from seals to child pornography, from birds and boatbuilding to the state of journalism.

-American Noise, by Campbell McGrath
+‘American Noise’ by Campbell McGrath